A Lesson to Learn: Citius Pharmaceuticals Inc. (CTXR)

-Citius Pharmaceuticals Inc. (NASDAQ:CTXR) went down by -5.20% from its latest closing price compared to the recent 1-year high of $2.90.
-The company’s stock price has collected -10.38% of loss in the last five trading sessions.
-Press Release reported on 03/23/21 that Citius Pharmaceuticals to Highlight its Phase 3 Clinical Trial Product Mino-Lok(R) at Benzinga Biotech Small Cap Conference on March 25
+Citius Pharmaceuticals Inc. (NASDAQ:CTXR) went up by 6.74% from its latest closing price compared to the recent 1-year high of $2.90.
+The company’s stock price has collected 15.85% of gains in the last five trading sessions.
+Press Release reported on 04/22/21 that Citius Pharmaceuticals CEO Myron Holubiak Featured in Benzinga Interview

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.